AriFordsham/GHCWiki/commentary/rts/storage/stack.md

 ## Info tables for stack frames

 The info table for a stack frame has a couple of extra fields in addition to the [basic info table layout](commentary/rts/heap-objects#info-tables).
-A stack-frame info table is defined by `StgRetInfoTable` in [includes/InfoTables.h](/trac/ghc/browser/ghc/includes/InfoTables.h).
+A stack-frame info table is defined by `StgRetInfoTable` in [includes/rts/storage/InfoTables.h](/trac/ghc/browser/ghc/includes/rts/storage/InfoTables.h).

 [](/trac/ghc/attachment/wiki/Commentary/Rts/Storage/Stack/ret-itbl.png)

-(ignore the "return vector" part of the above diagram; return vectors were removed from GHC in version 6.8.1) The *SRT* field points to the SRT table for this stack frame (see [Commentary/Rts/CAFs](commentary/rts/ca-fs) for details of SRTs).
+(ignore the "return vector" part of the above diagram; return vectors were removed from GHC in version 6.8.1) The *SRT* field points to the static reference table (SRT) for this stack frame (see [Commentary/Rts/CAFs](commentary/rts/ca-fs) for details of SRTs).

 ## Layout of the payload